Best Luggage sets in 2019 reviewed

-Ever been in a situation where you find that 1 suitcase you have is too big but the other is too small for your trip?
+Ever been in a situation where you find that one of your suitcases is too big for your trip, but your other one is too small?

 This is one of the many reasons why luggage sets are the way to go.

-Additionally, if you are looking for something for the whole family then our list of luggage sets would be ideal.
+Additionally, if you are looking for something for the whole family, our list of luggage sets would be ideal.

-Factors like sizing, nesting capability, durability & more are important to pick the right set for you.
+Factors like size, nesting capability, durability, and more are important in picking the right set for you.

-Which is why we’ve researched and tested various options in the market to figure out which offers the most value and narrowed our list to these 10 sets.
+We’ve researched and tested various options on the market to figure out which luggage sets offer the most value and narrowed our list down to these 10.

 12 Best luggage sets for travelers in 2019